eosrio/hyperion-docs/docs/install.md

 !!! info
     Follow the detailed installation instructions on the [official documentation](https://www.elastic.co/downloads/kibana)

-If you have enabled the security pack on elastic, you'll need to setup the password on Kibana:
-Edit the `/etc/kibana/kibana.yml` file, Find the lines that look like this:
+If you have enabled the security pack on elastic, you'll need to setup the password on Kibana.
+Edit the `/etc/kibana/kibana.yml` file, find the lines that look like this:

 `````bash
 #elasticsearch.username: "user"